Kika (TV) Logo

 Der Kinderkanal Logo 1997

-The official launch of the TV channel Kika (at that time Der Kinderkanal) took place in 1997.
+The official launch of the TV channel Kika (then Der Kinderkanal) took place in 1997.
 At this point, management decided to change the logo.
-The old version did not fit the new concept of the channel.
+The old version did not fit the channel’s new concept.
 The result was a logo that was radically different from its predecessor.
-The new version consisted of bright graphic elements and a figure with the channel’s name.
+The new version featured bright graphic elements and a figure bearing the channel’s name.

-On the background were placed two letters X, which are interconnected.
+In the background, two interconnected letters, X, are placed.
 It looks like two figures are holding hands.
-In the middle, there is an elongated thin oval, inside of which there was an inscription.
-The updated design best reflected the channel’s philosophy and values.
+In the middle is an elongated thin oval, inside of which there is an inscription.
+The updated design best reflects the channel’s philosophy and values.

 Two figures symbolized friendliness and positivity, and the inscription performed an informational task.
 An additional element of the visual identity was bright, expressive colors.
-The colors used for the logo are blue (trust), white (purity), yellow (fun), and red (energy).
-Together they reflected the main characteristics of Kika.
+The logo’s colors are blue (trust), white (purity), yellow (fun), and red (energy).
+Together, they reflected Kika’s main characteristics.

 2000 – 2012